 There seems to be a consensus that esports has massive potential.
 It’s important to note, however, that this doesn’t mean esports is big already.
 Rather, it means esports is on the cusp of greatness, of breaking out of its current niche status and into the mainstream.

 How exactly this breakthrough will be achieved, though, is a matter of constant debate.
 The name is one major sticking point.
-While it’s a good thing we seem to have finally moved beyond the esports/eSports debate that pervaded for so many years, some in the industry seem to think that isn’t even the right discussion to be having, that any form of that name fails to accurately explain what esports is all about.
+While it’s a good thing we seem to have finally moved beyond the esports/eSports debate that pervaded for so many years, some in the industry seem to think that that isn’t even the right discussion to be having, that all versions of that name fail to accurately explain what esports is all about.

 Which brings us to this recent tweet, by Foundry IV CEO Tobias Sherman, currently doing the round on esports Twitter:

 He goes into more detail in his Medium post, but the gist is as follows.
 Sponsor discussion around esports has a habit of generating the same questions time and again.
 Chief among those is one that will be familiar to any esports fan: “Is it a sport?”
 Sherman says that he initially responded in a way that is also familiar, telling them that the name isn’t important, that the only thing that matters is esports’ appeal as compelling competitive entertainment.

 He then goes on to say that, recently, he’s reconsidered this approach.
 That the “powers that be are resistant as ever to change and innovation, choosing stagnation and old practices for the sake of ease.”
 He suggests that his initial resistance to any change to the name “esports” was symptomatic of this industry-wide attitude.
 And so a change in outlook is required.
 A change that begins with rebranding “esports” as “new sports”.